Hamza-Sahapurwala/FirstWebsite/README.md

 # First Website
-Git Repository For Learning To Make A Personalized Website.
+Git Repository For Learning How To Make A Website.